Sebastiaan-Gouman/Ceasar_Cypher/README.md

 ### welcome_message
 The welcome message does exactly what you might expect it to do.
 No much to explain here.

+# GitHub
+If you have come this far, I assume you have been looking through everything and might have noticed the little stormy Git history.
+I found it rather confusing at times, and so I experimented some with adding, ignoring and deleting files here and there.
+The commands I learned are `git rm --cached test.py` and `git commit -m "Stop tracking test.py"` to remove the cashed version of a file, and to commit the changes to the Git history.
+I will keep experimenting with this to get the hang of it.

 # Credits